ioccc-src/winner/faq.md

 The IOCCC size rule has changed over the years.

 In later years, Rule 2 was split into two parts.
-Simplified the two parts of Rule 2 were:
+These two parts of Rule 2 are:

 * Rule 2a: Overall size limit of "prog.c"
 * Rule 2b: Size of "prog.c", w/o counting certain types of characters